HugCls/HugCls/README.md

-2024-09-04: "To be fully alive is to feel that everything is possible." - Eric Hoffer
+2024-09-05: "Forget safety.
+Live where you fear to live." - Rumi